What is product discovery documentation and why does it matter?

 Ideas from brainstorming sessions are worthless if they're lost on sticky notes or in memory.
 Structured capture ensures every idea enters your innovation pipeline in actionable form.

 Brainstorming is just the beginning.
-After sessions: consolidate and deduplicate ideas, run them through idea assessment criteria, prioritize based on scores, assign owners to top ideas, define next steps (usually validation experiments), and schedule follow-up reviews.
-Ideas without owners and deadlines don't progress.
+After sessions: consolidate and deduplicate ideas, run them through the Nine-Dimension Idea Assessment Model, prioritize based on scores, assign owners to top ideas, define next steps (usually validation experiments), and schedule follow-up reviews.

 • Consolidate - Merge duplicates and similar ideas, clarify ambiguous ones

-• Assess — Score all ideas using your weighted criteria
+• Assess - Score all ideas using the Nine-Dimension Model

 • Prioritize - Rank by score and select top candidates for advancement